mtacker/snowflake-demo/02_github_actions_setup.md

 ## Step 1: Create Snowflake trial accounts

-- Create Snowflake .
- [Create three 30 day accounts](https://signup.snowflake.com/)(DEV/QA/PRD).
+- [Create three 30 day accounts](https://signup.snowflake.com/)(DEV/QA/PRD).
 Credit card is not required.
 Note> Your email address can be reused and a corporate address is not required.

 - Find your Snowflake Account Identifiers (```account_locator.cloud_region```) and save them later